rm511130/Physna_User_Manual/README.md

 1. What is Physna and what is it not?
 2. How do I access a Physna environment?
 3. Navigating the Physna User Interface
+4. Use Cases - How to apply Physna to solve problems?
-4. Solution Architecture
+5. Solution SaaS, PaaS and API Architecture
-5. Security
+6. Security
-6. Certifications and Compliance
+7. Certifications and Compliance
-7. Help and Support
+8. Help and Support
-8. Service Levels and Known Limitations
+9. Service Levels and Known Limitations
-9. FAQ (Frequently Asked Questions)
+10. FAQ (Frequently Asked Questions)
-10. Terminology
+11. Terminology

 ## 1. What is Physna and what is it not?